Sri Hargobindpur: Demographics

+The table below shows the population of different religious groups in Sri Hargobindpur city and their gender ratio, as of 2011 census.

+Notable places

-The oldest standing monument in the town is Guru Ki Maseet, made by Guru Hargobind, on request of local Muslims.
+The oldest standing monument in the town is Guru Ki Maseet (Guru's Mosque), which was constructed by Guru Hargobind, on the request of the local Muslim population.

 Politics

 The city is part of the Sri Hargobindpur Assembly Constituency.